360 Main (Winnipeg)

-360 Main is a 32-storey office tower located near Portage and Main in downtown Winnipeg, Manitoba.
+360 Main is a 32-storey office tower located at Portage and Main in downtown Winnipeg, Manitoba.

 It is connected to the Winnipeg Square underground mall and the Winnipeg Skywalk.

 360 Main & Shops of Winnipeg Square comprises 597,755 square feet of leasable area, of which 55,284 square feet is the retail component of Winnipeg Square.
 The property has 954 parking stalls.

 Currently owned by Artis REIT, a real estate investment trust from Winnipeg, the building was originally home to the Winnipeg Commodity Exchange and was known as the Commodity Exchange Tower.
 Although the naming rights expired in 1990, it was not officially renamed to 360 Main until 2010.
 Throughout this time, it has been unofficially known as the Trizec Building.

 Architecture

 Initial announcements of 360 Main were that it would be the office component of the larger Winnipeg Square development by Trizec Corporation, comprising a 20-storey office tower for Scotiabank headquarters costing $7.5 million and an underground parkade-office-hotel structure costing $14.8 million.
 Construction took place in 1978, with Smith Carter Parkin as the principal architects.
 The building was certified as BOMA Best Level 3 in 2011.